 Ginkgo aids in improving blood circulation throughout the body improving brain, ear, eye and leg function.
 This added blood flow to the brain won’t cause your brain to explode, instead, it will help bring more oxygen to your thinking machine.
 It also helps to get rid of free radicals that result in the damage of brain cells.
 Having your brain work at its best will help you raise yourself to your full potential.

 An edible mushroom, traditionally used in China and Japan for stomach ailments, aiding the digestive system, as a tonic for the nervous system and in cancer prevention.
-Research has shown that the mushrooms components; threitol, D-arabinitol and palmitic acid may have antioxidant effects that aid in regulating blood lipid levels and reducing blood glucose levels.
+Research has shown that lion’s mane components; threitol, D-arabinitol and palmitic acid may have antioxidant effects that aid in regulating blood lipid levels and reducing blood glucose levels.

 It has been shown to regrow brain neurons in the central and peripheral nervous system, reconstruction of neurological degeneration, boost cognitive function as well as memory loss and develop reflexes.